Shreya-Patel2/100-days-of-python/README.md

 ---

 ## About
 I've created this repo to track my improvements over time as I learn Python from the ground up.
 It’s very much a work in progress, with some projects being complete, and others continually evolving as I revisit and improve them.
+Some projects were created from scratch, while others were built on top of the provided starting files.

 ---